qognitive/qcog-python-client/docs/examples/wisconsin.rst

 .. note::

     The training process may take a while to complete, here we call ``wait_for_training`` which will block until training is complete.
+It should take about 4 minutes to train the model from a cold start.

 .. note::